-The history of Burundi and culture of Burundi are intermingled together.
+The history of Burundi and the culture of Burundi are intermingled together.
 The oral literature of Burundi is an integrated part of the culture of Burundi.
-The tales, provers, poetry and riddles reveal the life of the Burundi people.
+The tales, proverbs, poetry, and riddles reveal the life of the Burundi people.

-All the huts has got their own compound.
-The bee-hive style huts show that the rural life is quite organized.
-The instruments, weapons various other things that are kept in the museum offer a detail understanding of the Burundi Culture.
+All the huts have got their own compound.
+The bee-hive-style huts show that rural life is quite organized.
+The instruments, weapons various other things that are kept in the museum offer a detailed understanding of the Burundi Culture.

 Burundi Ethnic Groups

 The earliest tribes that inhabited Burundi were the Batwas.
-The Batwas are regarded as the native people of the land.
-The Bahutu tribe, comprising of land tillers, came to settle in Burundi in 14th century.
+The Batwas were regarded as the native people of the land.
+The Bahutu tribe, comprising of land tillers, came to settle in Burundi in the 14th century.
 The Bantus are an offshoot of the Bahutu tribe.
 Most of the earlier tribes have dwindled in numbers in Burundi.
-The major ethnic groups that are left are the Bantus, Tutsis and the Twa.
+The major ethnic groups that are left are the Bantus, Tutsis, and the Twa.

-Other than these three Ethnic Groups in Burundi, the country has a small number of international expatriate communities which comprise of Arabs, Greeks, Indians and Pakistanis.
+Other than these three Ethnic Groups in Burundi, the country has a small number of international expatriate communities which comprise Arabs, Greeks, Indians, and Pakistanis.

-Burundi Religions comprises of Roman Catholicism (60%), Protestantism (5%) and Islam (10%).
-Remaining small percentage of the population practices the indigenous religions.
-Statistics shows that Christianity is the main religion of Burundi and about three-fifths of the population is Roman Catholic.
+Burundi Religions comprise Roman Catholicism (60%), Protestantism (5%), and Islam (10%).
+The remaining small percentage of the population practices the indigenous religions.
+Statistics show that Christianity is the main religion of Burundi and about three-fifths of the population is Roman Catholic.

 Freedom of religious practices in Burundi has been constitutionally established.
 In spite of having so many religions in Burundi, everyone respects each other’s religion.
 Freedom of religion is effectively practiced in this country.

-The Burundi food mainly constitutes plantains, beans, sweet potatoes, cabbage and tubers.
+The Burundi food mainly constitutes plantains, beans, sweet potatoes, cabbage, and tubers.
 The people of Burundi enjoy having ugali.
 Ugali is prepared by boiling cassava flour in water and making a paste of it.
-These are the staple food of Burundi people.
+These are the staple food of the Burundi people.
 In the important cities of Burundi, French bread is a hot favorite of the people.
-Drinking coffee and tea have become a common practice among the Burundians.
+Drinking coffee and tea has become a common practice among Burundians.
 Red kidney beans are such a favorite food of the Burundians, that it is a must once in a day.

-Sorghum beer and urwarwa (banana beer) are the two traditional drinks of the Burundi people.
+Sorghum beer and urwaga (banana beer) are the two traditional drinks of the Burundi people.
 The drinks are produced by themselves.
-The snack foods of Burundi include groundnut, sugarcane and fruits.
-Serving deserts along with the meal is not a custom in Burundi food culture.
+The snack foods of Burundi include groundnut, sugarcane, and fruits.
+Serving desserts along with the meal is not a custom in Burundi food culture.
 The people are not in the favor of cooking sweet foods.
-In rural areas, the Burundi foods are generally prepared over a wood fire.
+In rural areas, Burundi foods are generally prepared over a wood fire.

 The Burundi clothing mainly consists of pagnes (wraparounds) which are the conventional outfits of the Burundians.
-In the rural parts of Burundi, young girls, women and aged men generally wear this type of clothing.
-There is a special kind of two piece cloth for the Burundian herders.
-The men are seen wearing a cord round their waist.
+In the rural parts of Burundi, young girls, women, and aged men generally wear this type of clothing.
+There is a special kind of two-piece cloth for the Burundian herders.
+The men are seen wearing a cord around their waist.